NHH: Associate Professor of Intercultural Communication (Norway)

 Just in case anyone wants to cite this poster, the following would be the recommended format:

-As with other series, CID Posters are available for free on the site; just click on the thumbnail to download a printable PDF.
+As with other series, CID Posters are available for free on the site; just click on the thumbnail to download a printable PNG.
 They may be downloaded, printed, and shared as is, without changes, without cost, so long as there is acknowledgment of the source.

-This series is open to submissions.
-If you wish to contribute an original design, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
-As is the case with other CID Publications, posters should be created initially in English.
-Given that translations of the Key Concepts in Intercultural Dialogue have received so many views, where specific quotes are provided, anyone who wishes to translate their own poster into another language (or two) is invited to design that as well.
-If you want to volunteer to translate someone else’s poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.
+As with other CID Publications, if you wish to contribute an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
+As is the case any series, posters should be created initially in English.
+If you want to volunteer to translate a poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.

 Wendy Leeds-Hurwitz